imahbub/portfolio/eos.md

 ## Tests and results

-After beta testing and manual QA, /e/OS was out for all users After v1 and v1.5 updates was pushed out respectively, we got back to the user community and also looked at update delivery data.
+After beta testing and manual QA, /e/OS was out for all users After v1 updates was pushed out, we got back to the user community and also looked at update delivery data.

 - 95%+ opted for the new update for their specific devices
 - Good reviews from partner communities and social media
-- 97%+ Positive response from our interviewed users who updated /e/OS to the newly designed version.
+- 97%+ Positive first impression from /e/OS users who updated.

 ## Challenges I faced while working on this project